All Episodes

 It's hilarious.

-Meanwhile, over at the Louvre in France, uh, robbers actually broke into the Louvre and stole the French crown jewels.
+Meanwhile, over at the Louvre in France, robbers actually broke into the Louvre and stole the French crown jewels.

-Now, if you were the Louvre, wouldn't you put a little uh extra security around the French crown jewels?
+Now, if you were the Louvre, wouldn't you put a little extra security around the French crown jewels?

 Nope.

-Now I guess the backstory is there was some uh some kind of uh work being done on the uh facility, so that gave them an opening to get in.
+Now, I guess the backstory is there was some kind of work being done on the facility.

-Ordinarily, ordinarily it would be more secure.
+Ordinarily, it would be more secure.

 Imagine dropping it and breaking it.

-Like what would that feel like?
+Like, what would that feel like?

 I got the crown jewels.

-Look at me, I got the crown.
+I got the crown.

 Oh, shit.

-Well, we just leave them there, and then they just leave them there.
+Well, we just leave them there.

 What pawn shop takes the French crown jewels?

-Can you take it to the corner pawn shop and say, hey, I found this in my attic.
+Can you take it to the corner pawn shop and say, hey, I found this in my attic?

 Did you now?